RoshanSai07/Timetable-Optimizer/README.md

 5. Use the "Reset" button to start over.

 ## Notes
+-You can select one or more courses at a time, but your choices are locked until you hit the reset button.
 - Lab end times have been rounded to 50 minutes for easier logic.
 - Selections stay saved even when switching between courses.
 - All data is stored in the browser's memory—no backend used.